Martijncvv/cryptocurrency_portfolio_project/DESIGN.md

 <img src="doc/cryptofolio_not-signed-in_1-n.png" alt="Website if user not signed in" width="500" >  <img src="doc/cryptofolio_new-user.png" alt="Website if new user signs in" width="500" >

 28. Website if no user signed in.
 Displays 'login button'.
 Disabled 'add trade', 'add to portfolio' and 'add note' buttons.
 Hides portfolio info field
 29. Website if new user signs in.
-Hides, portfolio graph and empty 'Portfolio Holdings' and 'Trade history'.
+Hides, portfolio graph and displays empty 'Portfolio Holdings' and 'Trade history' field.

 <img src="doc/cryptofolio_no-description.png" alt="Website if no description available" width="700" >

 30. Displays 'No description available' if no description available.
-Price history graph of the best cryptocurrency scam and a note if you got interested in cryptocurrencies ;)
+Price history graph of one of the best cryptocurrency scams and a note if you got interested in cryptocurrencies. ;)

 # Design Document Plan